cerati/p2z-tests/src/kokkos_src_v4/README.md

   * the Cuda option builds with -DUSE_GPU which is used in the h files
 * CXX - compiler
   * use the nvcc wrapper for cuda and your preference for cpu (g++ 9 recommended)
+* NITER - the number of iterations (default: 5)
+* NLAYER - the number of layers (default: 20)
+* num_streams - the number of streams (default: 10)
+* prepin_hostmem - set to 1 to prepin host memory (default)
+                   set to 0 to disable host memory prepinning